 - Completion of Allied courses with a grade C or better.

-In addition to the progression requirements, the following criteria will be applied to PE 493 enrollment:
+In addition to the progression requirements, the following criteria will be applied to HPAT 493 enrollment:

 - Successful completion of a minimum of 75 credits